formorer/minidebconfHamburg-talk/PITCHME.md

 ## Who am I?

----
+@ul[squares]

-## I am the guy who rejects your mails on lists.debian.org
+- I am the guy that rejects your mails on lists.debian.org

----

-## I am the guy who rejects your backports
+- I am the guy that rejects your backports

----

-## I am the guy that will destroy alioth.debian.org
+- I am the guy that will destroy alioth.debian.org

----
+@ulend

++++

+## And otherwise?

+@ul[squares]

-## Working as on OpenSource Consultant at credativ in Germany
+- working as OpenSource consultant at credativ
+- father of two wonderful girls
+- RPG and Tabletop nerd

+@ulend

 ---